 The impressive Manyo Botanical Gardens are also of historic significance and include several hundred varieties of plants that are featured in the Man’yoshu, a famous collection of ancient Japanese poetry.

 The gorgeous botanical gardens are lovely early in the morning.
-If you’ve made good time you’ll still have an hour or two before the afternoon sun arrives.
+If you’ve made good time, you’ll still have an hour or two before the afternoon sun arrives.

 The gardens are a part of Nara Park, and you’ll have one more destination to hit before leaving.
-When you have had your fill of smelling flowers and hiding from deer, continue walking west through the park towards its impressive primeval forest.
+When you have had your fill of smelling flowers and hiding from deer, continue walking west through the park toward its impressive primeval forest.

 Walk through the twisted growth of the Kasugayama Primeval Forest